diffix/dashboards/docs/en/operation.md

 ![](images/button_query_builder.png)

-**Selecting columns and aggregates**

-Use the dropdowns on the left side to choose what data and aggregates the query includes.
+The dropdowns on the left side of the page are used to add columns and aggregates to the query.

 - **From table**: Table to select data from.
 Initially set to the table that was clicked when opening the tab.
 - **Select columns**: Which columns to group by in the result.
 Depending on the column type, expanding the chevron near the column name opens generalization options.
 - **Aggregate**: Which summary functions to run on result groups.
 - **Filter by**: Sets pre-anonymization filters in the form of `column = value`.
-  Only rows that match ***all*** filters will be processed further.
+  Only rows that match **_all_** filters will be processed further.

-To the right of list items, there are up and down arrows to reorder them.
-The `X` button removes an item from the query.

-**Query Preview**

 The right side of the page shows the query preview and buttons to export the query.
 Clicking on `Open in Metabase` will open a new Metabase tab with the query box pre-populated.